-It occupies the site of the Old Bull Inn which was, in the 19th century, divided into two: Skilton’s the Butcher and Issards Stores.
-Some beautiful early 19th century paintings on wood panels from the old Bull Inn can be seen by appointment at Bromley Museum in Orpington.
+Before Caters built their ground-breaking shop, the site was that of the Old Bull Inn which In the 19th century, divided into two: Skilton’s the Butcher and Issards Stores.
+Some beautiful early 19th century paintings on wood panels from the old Bull Inn can be seen by appointment at Bromley Museum.

 Later, the supermarket became Presto’s, before being divided into the two shops we have today.